An Objective Measure of Unsteadiness: Abstract

 \section{Abstract}

-We present an objective measure for the unsteady component of a time-dependent velocity field derived from a spatio-temporal variational principle.
-As an application, we define an objective analogue of the classical $Q$-criterion based on extremizers of unsteadiness minimization.
-We apply this new criterion to several explicit solutions of the Navier--Stokes equation and compare the results to existing vortex criteria.
+{Unsteadiness lies at the heart of turbulent fluid dynamics, eddy formation and instabilities in flows thus making it central to both understanding and controlling fluid systems.} In this work, we present an objective measure for the {unsteadiness} of a time-dependent velocity field, {the \textit{deformation unsteadiness}}, derived from a spatio-temporal variational principle, {allowing for a frame-independent assessment of the unsteadiness of a given flow field.
+Additionally,} as an application of our main result, we define an objective analogue of the classic $Q$-criterion based on extremizers of unsteadiness minimization. {We apply our results to several examples of analytical flows as well as simulated flow data sets in two and three dimensions.
+In particular,} we apply our newly derived vortex criterion to several explicit, time-dependent solutions of the Navier--Stokes equation and compare the results to existing vortex criteria. {We give a physical interpretation of the deformation unsteadiness and discuss future research directions.}